fizzed/stork/README.md

    contents of stageDirectory.
 Defaults to ${project.build.finalName}

-## Stork Command-line Apps
+## Stork Command Line

 Download the stork tarball.
 The "bin" directory in this tarball needs to be added to your PATH environment variable.
 Once available in your PATH, you can execute any of the following utilities:

-### stork-launcher-generate
+### stork-generate

 Compiles a launcher config file into a launcher script.
 Outputs compiled files into a parent directory that will contain child directories in the canonical application layout.

-	stork-launcher-generate -i src/main/assembly/hello-server.yml -o target/stage
+    stork-generate -i src/main/launchers/hello-server.yml -o target/stork

-### stork-launcher-merge
+### stork-merge

 Helper utility to merge launcher config files together by adding or overriding values defined from the ordered list of input files.
 Useful for using a base launcher config file and only overriding values as needed.

-    stork-launcher-merge -i src/main/assembly/hello-base.yml -i src/main/assembly/hello-server.yml -o target/hello-server-merged.yml
+    stork-merge -i src/main/launchers/hello-base.yml -i src/main/launchers/hello-server.yml -o target/hello-server-merged.yml
-    stork-launcher-generate -i target/hello-server-merged.yml -o target/stage
+    stork-generate -i target/hello-server-merged.yml -o target/stork

-### stork-play-assembly

-Utility for assemblying a [PlayFramework](http://playframework.com) application into a Stork-based assembly tarball.

-    stork-play-assembly

 ### stork-fabric-deploy

 Utility for rapidly deploying a "versioned" install on one or more remote Linux-based systems via SSH.
 Uses Python and [Fabric](http://www.fabfile.org/) underneath.
 Installs a stork-based assembly tarball into a versioned directory structure on a remote system and handles restarting daemons as needed.
 The versioned directory structure allows rapid deployment with the ability to revert to a previous version if needed.

     stork-fabric-deploy -H host1.example.com,host2.example.com --assembly target/hello-server-1.0.0-SNAPSHOT.tar.gz

-Since this a "SNAPSHOT" version, a timestamp would be generated (such as 20141101121032 for Nov 1, 2014 12:10:32) and this application would be installed to:
+Since this a "SNAPSHOT" version, a timestamp would be generated (such as 20141101121032 for Nov 1, 2014 12:10:32) and this application would be installed
+to:

     /opt/hello-server/version-1.0.0-20141101121032